Siege of Suffolk: Norfleet House

 To solve their problem on the upper Nansemond, the Confederates constructed batteries at an old Confederate fort in the lower reaches of the Nansemond and nearer to Hampton Roads, Fort Huger (this became known as the Hill's Point Battery), and a second battery at a bend in the river just below Suffolk, near a local farm owned by the Norfleet family.
 This battery was known as the Norfleet House Battery.

 On April 14 Lamson's sailors spotted fresh dirt on the river bluffs, tell tale signs of the battery's construction.
-This work was the Norfleet House battery and Lamson's ships opened fire.
-The USS Mount Washington became grounded and was crippled in the attack.
+Union gunboats attempted to run the batteries at the Norfleet House slightly upstream, but the USS Mount Washington became grounded and was crippled in the attack.
 The Hill's Point batteries also opened fire trapping Lamson's flotilla between them.
 As the tide rose the USS Stepping Stones helped free the Mount Washington.
-The boats escaped but proved the navy alone could not protect the river and began a feud between General Dix and Admiral Lee over the use of gunboats along the river.
+The boats escaped but proved the navy alone could not protect the river and began a feud between Dix and Admiral Lee over the use of gunboats along the river.
 Dix insisted on their use while Lee became skeptical of the safety of his boats on the river.

 Also at this point Peck realized the mistake of withdrawing the infantry from the river sector.
-General Getty was immediately charged with manning the river and constructing batteries for defense.
+The Federals constructed batteries to command the Confederate works at Norfleet House.
+Getty was immediately charged with manning the river and constructing batteries for defense.
 Getty constructed Battery Morris and Battery Kimball on the east side of the river directly across from the Norfleet House Battery.
 On April 15 Getty opened fire and after a three-hour duel the Confederate guns were silenced.
 This affair cost the Union Army and Navy 5 killed, 16 wounded, and 1 missing.

 Lamson and Cushing were informed this obstruction was no longer a threat.
 However, Lamson and Lee remained skeptical of the safety of the river.
 The argument between Dix and Lee grew worse and eventually reached the White House.
 Army and Navy differences at the high command level were countered by good cooperation on a lower level between Getty and Lamson.